Papillifera papillaris: Nomenclature

-Kadolsky (2009) argued that Linnaeus' brief description was consistent with a figure in Gualtierius' (1742) work that Linnaeus (1758) quoted, and so Kadolsky fixed the meaning of the nominal species Turbo bidens Linnaeus, 1758 with the designation of a neotype.
-This neotype is a specimen from Florence (where Gualtierius lived and where he might conceivably have collected) of the clausiliid species hitherto known as Cochlodina incisa (Küster, 1876).
-However, the malacologist Hartmut Nordsieck and others did not accept Kadolsky's interpretation.
+Kadolsky argued that Linnaeus' brief description was consistent with another figure in Gualtieri's work that Linnaeus did quote, and so Kadolsky fixed the meaning of the nominal species Turbo bidens Linnaeus, 1758 with the designation of a neotype.
+This neotype is a specimen from Florence (where Gualtieri lived and where he might conceivably have collected) of the clausiliid species hitherto known as Cochlodina incisa (Küster, 1876).

+However, not all malacologists accepted Kadolsky's interpretation.
 One reason for this opinion was Linnaeus' description of the shell suture of Turbo bidens as "subcrenata".
-This does not apply to Cochlodina incisa, except for minute crenellations which hardly deserve the name, but Gualtierius' figure does actually show these crenellations.
+This does not apply to Cochlodina incisa, except for minute crenellations which hardly deserve the name.
+But Gualtieri's figure that Linnaeus referred to does actually show these crenellations.
 Kadolsky argued that Linnaeus accepted the figure as correct and described his species accordingly.
 Nordsieck and others instead argued that Linnaeus accidentally referred to the wrong figure, but that his verbal description was an accurate description of the Papillifera species.

-Kadolsky's neotype designation for Turbo bidens claims to fix the meaning of this name conclusively.
+Kadolsky's neotype designation for Turbo bidens claimed to fix the meaning of this name conclusively.
 In this case the valid name for the Papillifera species would be Papillifera papillaris (Müller, 1774).
-Others did not accept that the designation of a neotype was valid, in which case the correct name is Papillifera bidens (Linnaeus, 1758).

-The issue was raised with the ICZN and their ruling (Opinion 2355) was not to set aside Kadolsky's neotype; hence the name to use is Papillifera papillaris (Müller, 1774).
+Others did not accept that the designation of a neotype was valid, in which case the correct name would be Papillifera bidens (Linnaeus, 1758).
+The issue was raised with the ICZN and their ruling (Opinion 2355) was not to set aside Kadolsky's neotype of Turbo bidens.
+Hence the name bidens now officially refers to a species of Cochlodina, and the correct name to use for the subject of this article is Papillifera papillaris (Müller, 1774).
+A neotype, from Florence, was designated in 2005.